Since 2002

 Audit-Ready Documentation

-For organizations subject to CMMC requirements — particularly healthcare technology vendors supporting Defense health programs — we can coordinate HIPAA and CMMC 2.0 compliance work to avoid duplicating effort across overlapping controls.
+Healthcare technology vendors supporting Defense health programs sometimes carry CMMC obligations on top of HIPAA.
+The frameworks overlap enough that coordinated work keeps you from paying twice for the same controls.
 Explore our CMMC consulting services if that applies to your organization, or our managed IT services in Chicago for ongoing technology support.

 Incident Response and Breach Notification

 OCR has pursued enforcement actions against covered entities in the Midwest for failures in risk analysis, access controls, and breach response.
-Resolution Agreements are a matter of public record on the HHS website and consistently identify the same documentation gaps: absent or outdated risk analyses, incomplete BAA inventories, and inadequate workforce training.
-Organizations that maintain current documentation across all three are in a materially stronger position when OCR opens an investigation.
+Resolution agreements are public record on the HHS website, and they name the same gaps over and over.
+Absent risk analyses.
+Stale policies.
+Training nobody documented.
+Organizations with current documentation across all three stand in a materially different position when an investigation opens.

 Talk to a HIPAA Compliance Specialist